 Atlanta, Georgia, ERISA Attorneys

 For most American workers, the benefits that come with one’s job are a substantial portion of the employer’s total compensation package.
 One of the most important benefits in that package can be long term disability insurance.
 Life is full of surprises, not all of them good.
-When you are covered by term disability insurance through your work, you may feel confident that you still have economic security even if you are unable to work.
+When you are covered by term disability insurance through your work, you may feel confident that you still have economic security even if poor health prevents you from working.
 Sadly, all too often that confidence turns out to be misplaced.
 The Georgia ERISA disability denial lawyers at Robinson & Warncke, LLC can restore your confidence by fighting for the insurance benefits you deserve.

 What is ERISA?